ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 control.
 This can reduce latency for data sent by a client at the start of a WebTransport session.
 For example, a client might choose to send datagrams or flow control updates before receiving any response from the server.

+## Session Termination and Error Handling {#errors}

+Session errors result in the termination of a session.
+Errors can be reported using the CLOSE_WEBTRANSPORT_SESSION capsule, which includes an error code and optional explanatory message.

+An endpoint can terminate a session without sending a CLOSE_WEBTRANSPORT_SESSION capsule by closing the HTTP/2 stream.
+A stream that is reset terminates the session without providing an application-level signal, though there will be an HTTP/2 error code.

+Session errors do not necessarily result in any change of HTTP/2 connection state, except that an endpoint might choose to terminate a connection in response to stream errors; see {{Section 5.4 of HTTP2}}.

 # Flow Control